Linux – Apache – MySQL – PHP – How to Install LAMP Stack on Debian

 firewall-cmd --list-all firewall-cmd --get-active-zones iptables -vnL

-Note: after each change, the firewall must be reloaded.
+Note: after each change, reload the firewall for the changes to take effect.

 How to install FTP server with vsftpd